Skadefryd21/The-CS-Manifesto/README.md

 Never normal peek at the edge of a corner.
 A standard "normal peek" is a passive and ineffective move.
 The first player must force the opponent to react, ensuring that the corner holder is distracted and focused on them.

+The first player should always peek in such a way that it leaves space for an immediate trade, the first player should not cause a traffic jam.

 ### The four forms of peeking

 #### **Wide Peeking**